 Thanks for taking the time to read today's blog post in here we'll discuss some of the best short trades we see in the market.
-Please be sure to read the disclaimer on our site before moving forward and let us know if you like the information we provide!
+Please be sure to read the disclaimer on our site before moving forward, comments below and follow us on social media (FaceBook, Instagram, and twitter)!

 If the market is going to confirm what we've been seeing recently than we want look at charts where we are seeing weakness and patterns that are confirming this weakness to take advantage of that.
 Since we've been seeing a lot of selling last week in technology we will take a look at technology laggard that's been under performing its peers, a European bank stock that is breaking down and an ETF, or Exchange Traded Fund, with a bearish chart pattern.

 In tech we have $IBM that has been a serial under performed for some time.
 To me the chart looks similar to patterns that I have been seeing in charts that have not been breaking out and if we are going to be short we want to short the worst performing stocks.
 The line in the sand for me is below $123 in $IBM, if we continue this momentum to the downside in technology and $QQQ remains below $281.
 I think eventually we could see $107-$108 in $IBM and maybe even all time lows if it breaks this symmetrical triangles to the downside with its MACD and weak RSI divergence confirming the current weakness in $IBM.